 Who doesn’t like a crisp savory waffle?
-The Swedes sure do, so much that they even celebrate a National Waffle Day that occurs on March 25 every year.
+The Swedes sure do – so much so that they even celebrate a National Waffle Day that occurs on March 25 every year.

-Eating waffles is an old tradition in Sweden, it can, in fact, be traced all the way back to the medieval times.
-The name waffle day (våffeldagen) was from the beginning a miss pronunciation of the name vårfrudagen, which was said to be the day that the angel Gabriel came to tell Virgin Mary that she nine months later would give birth to baby Jesus.
+Eating waffles is an old tradition in Sweden that can be traced all the way back to medieval times.
+The name Waffle Day (Våffeldagen) was originally a mispronunciation of the name ‘Vårfrudagen’, which was said to be the day that archangel Gabriel appeared to the Virgin Mary to announce that she was carrying baby Jesus.

-The National Waffle Day, or Vårfrudagen, was later moved to March 25 by the Swedish church during the 16th century, because this was known to be the day when winter would turn into spring, and the farmers had to start sowing their crops.
+It was during the 1500s, that the Swedish church ultimately decided to make March 25 the official date of Vårfrudagen, better known today as National Waffle Day.
+This was known to be the day when winter would turn into spring, and farmers would start sowing their crops.

 The beginning of spring would usually mean an increased availability of eggs and milk during a time when Swedes were relatively poor and could not afford to eat large meals.
 For these reasons, it became even more important for the Swedes to celebrate the making of waffles with those precise ingredients.